 Sports Betting in California

 Legalizing sportsbooks is a large step forward for the gambling industry.
-If online sports betting makes its way to California, that step forward will be even greater.
+If online sports betting makes its way to California and apps like FanDuel California launch, that step forward will be even greater.

 However, there are many ways for new industries to innovate once they’ve become legal.
 Startups can address early problems, like offering odds on new events, making user performance transparent to other users, and introducing features like BetMarket. oddFlex could also form the beginning of a sales pipeline to real-money sportsbooks.